SEL-Columbia/modelrunner/README.md

 Worker nodes wait for jobs on a queue `modelrunner:queues:&lt;model&gt;`

-The Primary node waits for completed jobs on it's own queue `modelrunner:queues:&lt;primary_id&gt;`
+The Primary node waits for completed jobs on its own queue `modelrunner:queues:&lt;primary_id&gt;`

 Both node types also listen on channels for operational commands (i.e. update status, kill job)

 API (Primary Server)
 --------